KenjiOhtsuka/harmonica/README.md

 Sometimes, it says "The connection has already been closed" and the migrations fail.
 Then, execute `gradlew --stop` to clear dead connections.

+## Contribute

+Pull requests are welcomed!!
+Please feel free to use it, and to contribute.